• Home

 I may have to win the lottery first, but I would jump on a plane in a second by myself.
 The only reason I would want a man along is to pay for it and to figure out international currencies because I suck at it.
 I like being on my own timetable so I can enjoy the sights in depth.
 My late boyfriend loved to travel and was good at currency, but he would throw embarrassing tantrums when he drank too much, putting a damper on the experience.

 My only issue with traveling solo is that I don’t love to drive.
-That may get better after my cataract surgery but right now having spots in front of my eyes makes driving across town scary.
 Planes, trains, subways, tour buses, and walking are perfectly fine with me.

 The real reason older women lose interest in love